MicheleBarsotti/MicheleBarsotti/README.md

 *   Wrote, planned, and actively participated in National and International projects and grants. ✍️
 *   Supervised PhD students during their doctoral program. 👨‍🏫

-**Occasional employment - 3 months** at University ``CA’ FOSCARI'' Venezia.
+**Data Analyst** at University ``CA’ FOSCARI'' Venezia.
 (2019)

-*   Designed a study for the validation of two braille devices. 👓
+*   Designed a study for the validation of two braille devices and  Statistical Report. 📊
-*   Statistical analysis of results. 📊

 **PhD Visiting researcher** with Prof Dr. Dario Farina, *Institute of Neurorehabilitation Systems* at the *University Medical Center Göttingen*, GERMANY.
 (2016)

 *   Investigated the fine control of a prosthetic hand using the electrical signals coming from the forearm muscles. 🦾
-*   Planned, implemented, and conducted experiments involving the use of biomedical instruments and graphical user interfaces. 🧪
+*   Planned, implemented, and conducted experiments involving biomedical instruments. 🧪
-*   Analyzed the acquired data and wrote scientific articles. ✍️

 **PhD student** at Scuola Superiore Sant'Anna, TeCIP Institute, PERCRO lab.
 (2011 -- 2016)

-*   Started the doctoral program in November 2011 in the laboratory of Perceptual Robotics (PercRo). 🤖
-*   Conferred the PhD Degree in Emerging Digital Technologies on October 27th, 2016, with a dissertation on: “Human-robot interaction based on electrobiological signals for robotic application and Neurorehabilitation” with the final evaluation score of full marks and honor (100/100 *cum laude*). 🎓
+*  “Human-robot interaction based on electrobiological signals for robotic application and Neurorehabilitation”  🎓

 **Research Fellowship** at Scuola Superiore Sant'Anna, TeCIP Institute, PERCRO lab.
 (2012)

-*   Worked at the PERCRO laboratory within the European Project “VERE”. 🇪🇺
+*   European Project “VERE”. 🇪🇺:
 *   Conducted research on the analysis of biomedical signals and multi-sensorial feedback in healthy volunteers. 🔬
-*   Developed a Motor Imagery-based Brain Computer Interface (BCI) system based on novel algorithms and different feedback conditions. 🧠
+*   Developed a Motor Imagery-based Brain Computer Interface (BCI)

 ## 🎓 Education